-The early CMA meetings based their readings and program of recovery on that of AA and also of NA.
-Members of the fellowship worked the Steps, referring to literature and materials borrowed from AA, NA and CA. To this day such diversity has endured in the fellowship nationwide.
-Members refer to the experience embodied in the literature of other fellowships for guidance on working their program of recovery.
+The early CMA meetings drew upon the readings and program of recovery from AA, NA, and CA to create their own fellowship.
+Members of the fellowship worked the Steps, utilizing the literature and materials from the other fellowships for guidance.
+This diversity of experience has been maintained throughout the fellowship nationwide, with members referring to the literature of other fellowships for further insight into their program of recovery.

 Crystal Meth Anonymous, Inc.

-In 1997, the seven Los Angeles meetings formed a committee.
-So began the process of legal incorporation as a California non-profit corporation.
-They were aware that these seven meetings could not claim spiritual authority to speak on behalf of all the meetings.
-Called this committee the General Services Committee.
-They also developed a new-meeting packet to help people start CMA meetings in other parts of the country.
-Initially sent via postal mail upon a written or phoned request.
-Then made available for online download the fellowship began to grow explosively.
+In 1997, the seven Los Angeles meetings of Crystal Meth Anonymous formed a committee to begin the process of legal incorporation as a California non-profit corporation.
+Aware that these seven meetings could not claim spiritual authority to speak on behalf of all the meetings, they named this committee the General Services Committee and developed a new-meeting packet to help people start CMA meetings in other parts of the country.
+Initially sent via postal mail upon a written or phoned request, the packet was later made available for online download, allowing the fellowship to grow exponentially.